Clastify logo

 630-770

-For the math section of the SAT for admission to the University of California, San Diego, the 25th percentile score is 630, while the 75th percentile score is 770.
-This indicates that 25% of admitted students scored below 630, and 75% scored below 770.
-These figures reflect the competitive nature of the math requirements for prospective students.
+For the Math SAT component at the University of California, San Diego, the 25th percentile score is 630, while the 75th percentile score is 770.
+This indicates that students admitted typically score between these two figures, with a significant portion achieving scores above 770.

 SAT English Score Requirements